-On January 24, 2011, we completed a public offering of our common stock with proceeds of approximately \$220.4 million.
+On January 24, 2011, we completed a public offering of our common stock with gross proceeds of approximately \$220.4 million.
 As part of the public offering, we incurred approximately \$0.6 million in legal and accounting fees, filing fees, and other offering expenses.
-At June 30, 2011, we had approximately \$481.8 million in cash, cash equivalents, and investments in marketable securities and \$239.7 million in indebtedness.
+At September 30, 2011, we had approximately \$458.0 million in cash, cash equivalents, and investments in marketable securities and \$239.8 million in indebtedness.
 We have \$215.0 million in outstanding convertible subordinated notes due September 2012.
 We have no material credit facility or other material committed sources of capital.
 We expect the Phase 3 clinical studies of NKTR-102 to require significant resources as we anticipate bearing a majority or all of the development costs for that drug candidate.
-We do not have sufficient resources to fund our current research and development plans and repay these convertible notes.
-Prior to the maturity of the convertible notes, we plan to explore a number of alternatives, including various restructuring and refinancing approaches.
+We do not currently have sufficient resources to fund our current research and development plans and repay these convertible notes.
+We are exploring a number of alternatives to provide for the repayment of the convertible notes.